 The legislated minimum annual income amount that you must draw from an account-based income stream has been ignored for the purpose of these calculations.
 You may have to draw a higher level of annual income than the amount calculated and as a result your money could run out sooner.

 Investment returns have been applied net of fees and taxes.
-Fees and taxes can’t be changed within the calculator.
 Your actual fees may be higher or lower than the assumed cost and this may impact on your retirement benefit.
 As a result, the calculator may provide an overestimate (if actual fees and taxes are higher) or an underestimate (if actual fees and taxes are lower).
+We have given you the ability to adjust the fees to give you an indication of the impact.

 The calculator doesn’t cater for members with a State account, Police account or Parliamentary account.
 If you’re unsure what type of account you hold, check your latest annual statement.